bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/imopenlines-operator-another-finish.md

-# Finish another operator's dialog imopenlines.operator.another.finish
+# Finish the dialog of another operator imopenlines.operator.another.finish

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon
+Some data may be missing here — we will fill it in shortly

 {% endnote %}